tspannhw/bigdata-essentials/interview-questions/interview-questions.md

 ### HDFS

 - Best way to copy files between HDFS clusters ?
+- Explain the process of DistCp in Hadoop ?

 ### MapReduce
 - Explain how mapreduce works ?